Connect with others who understand.

 Assistive Devices

-An assistive device, like a wheelchair or cane, may be necessary to help support you when your legs are feeling weak.
-This can allow you to stay mobile with multiple sclerosis.
+You may need an assistive device, like a wheelchair or cane to help support you when your legs are weak.

 Find Your Team

 Have you experienced legs that feel like jelly, noodles, or cement?
 Do you have some tips for managing and reducing muscle weakness?
-Leave a comment below or share your thoughts in a new post on MyMSTeam.
+Leave a comment below or share your thoughts on your Activities feed.

 All updates must be accompanied by text or a picture.